juliohm1978/kubernetes-cifs-volumedriver/README.md

 A known example of this change is the installation provided by [Kubespray](https://github.com/kubernetes-incubator/kubespray), which at version v2.4.0 uses `/var/lib/kubelet/volume-plugins`.

-Please, review your [kubelet command line parameters](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) and make sure it matches the directory where the driver will be installed.
+Please, review the [kubelet command line parameters](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) (namely `--volume-plugin-dir`) and make sure it matches the directory where the driver will be installed.

 You can modify `install.yaml` and change the field `spec.template.spec.volumes.hostPath.path` to the path used by your Kubernetes installation.